Professional edition active

 Problem interpretation

-Some problems may involve the parent–child relationship and can be interpreted in a number of ways:
+Some problems may involve the parent–child relationship and can be interpreted in a number of ways (1):

-• Unrealistic parental expectations: For example, some parents may expect that a 2-year-old will pick up toys without help.
-Parents may misinterpret other normal, age-related behaviors, such as oppositional behavior (eg, refusal of a 2-year-old to follow an adult’s request or rule) as problematic.
+• Unrealistic parental expectations: For example, some parents may expect that a 2-year-old will pick up toys without help, which is a behavior that is more likely to appear over a year later.
+Parents may misinterpret other normal, age-related behaviors, such as oppositional behavior (eg, refusal of a 2-year-old to follow an adult’s request or rule) as abnormal.

 • Poor quality of parent–child interactions: For example, children of less attentive parents may have behavioral problems.

-• Over-indulgent parenting: Well-meaning parental reactions to a behavioral problem may worsen it by inadvertently rewarding it (eg, overprotecting a fearful, clinging child; giving in to a manipulative child).
+• Over-indulgent parenting: Parental responses intended to help with a behavioral problem can sometimes make the problem worse by unintentionally reinforcing the behavior (eg, overprotecting a fearful, clinging child; giving in to a manipulative child).

-• Circular behavioral pattern: In young children, some problems represent a circular behavioral pattern in which negative parental reaction to a child’s behavior causes an adverse response from the child, which in turn leads to continued negative parental reaction.
-In this pattern, children often respond to stress and emotional discomfort with stubbornness, back talk, aggressiveness, and temper outbursts rather than with crying.
-Often, a parent reacts to an aggressive and resistant child by scolding, yelling, and spanking; the child then escalates the behaviors that led to the parent’s initial response, and the parent reacts more forcefully.
+• Circular behavioral patterns: In young children, some problems represent a circular behavioral pattern in which a negative parental reaction to a child’s behavior causes an adverse response from the child, which in turn leads to continued negative parental reactions.
+In this pattern, children often respond to stress and emotional discomfort with stubbornness, back talk, aggressiveness, and outbursts of temper rather than with crying.
+If a parent reacts to an aggressive and resistant child by scolding, yelling, and spanking, the child may escalate the behaviors that led to the parent’s initial response, resulting in the parent reacting more forcefully.
 Attention that children receive from a parent for their inappropriate behavior often reinforces it.

-In older children and adolescents, behavioral problems may arise as independence is sought from parental rules and supervision (see Behavior Problems in Adolescents).
-Such problems must be distinguished from occasional errors in judgment.
+In older children and adolescents, behavioral problems may arise as independence is sought from parental rules and supervision (see Psychosocial Development in Adolescents).
+Behavioral problems must be distinguished from normal adolescent behavior, which may include occasional errors in judgment.

 Treatment of Behavioral Problems in Children